alionaBER/plagiarism_detection/README.md

 # Plagiarism Project, Machine Learning Deployment

+The project is pursued as a part of Machine Learning Engineer Nanodegree by Udacity.
+A great deal of code (initial commit of this repository) was developed by the Udacity team and in not my original work.

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ## Project Overview